Ford Model T: First global car

 The Aeroford was an English automobile manufactured in Bayswater, London, from 1920 to 1925.
 It was a Model T with a distinct hood and grille to make it appear to be a totally different design, what later was called badge engineering.
 The Aeroford sold from £288 in 1920, dropping to £168–214 by 1925.
 It was available as a two-seater, four-seater, or coupé.

 Advertising and marketing

 Ford created a massive publicity machine in Detroit to ensure every newspaper carried stories and advertisements about the new product.
+Promotion began well in advance for the introduction of the Model T, with advertisements appearing in newspapers in January 1908.
 Ford's network of local dealers made the car ubiquitous in virtually every city in North America.
 A large part of the success of Ford's Model T stems from the innovative strategy which introduced a large network of sales hubs making it easy to purchase the car.
-As independent dealers, the franchises grew rich and publicized not just the Ford but the very concept of automobiling; local motor clubs sprang up to help new drivers and to explore the countryside.
+As independent dealers, the franchisees grew rich and publicized not just the Ford but the very concept of automobiling; local motor clubs sprang up to help new drivers and to explore the countryside.
 Ford was always eager to sell to farmers, who looked on the vehicle as a commercial device to help their business.
 Sales skyrocketed – several years posted around 100 percent gains on the previous year.

+"Jitney" taxi

+In the early years of the 20th century, many Ford Model T owners in the US and Canada used their vehicles to provide a regulated or unregulated share taxi or illegal taxi operation.
+As a result, the Model T was often colloquially known at that time as a "jitney" when used as a cab or taxi.